-Transpaco remains a growth focused business with controlled operating costs and strict working capital management.
-We will continue to expand our sales within Africa and explore international markets for our products.
+Transpaco remains a growth focused business exploring and concluding strategic acquisitions in a disciplined manner while concentrating on growth opportunities within existing businesses.
+We will continue to expand our sales market locally, in Africa and explore international avenues for our products.